Marie Curie PhD fellowships in Methods in Research on Research

 We are recruiting 15 PhD students to be trained in Methods in Research on Research in the field of clinical research.

-The recruited PhD students will benefit from a strong and innovative training programme, secondment in academic and non-academic institutions, a joint supervision from academic and non academic researchers.
+- Benefit from a strong and innovative training programme, secondment in academic and non-academic institutions, a joint supervision from academic and non academic researchers;

-They will obtain 2 doctorate certificates from 2 universities participating in the consortium.
+- Obtain 2 doctorate certificates from 2 universities participating in the consortium;

-They will be employed by the host institution full time for three years starting in September or October 2016 and they will benefit from a monthly living allowance, a family allowance (where applicable) and a mobility allowance, according to the Marie Sklodowska-Curie Actions’ rules for Early Stage Researchers (ESRs).
+- Benefit from a monthly living allowance, a mobility allowance and a family allowance (where applicable), according to the Marie Sklodowska-Curie Actions’ rules for Early Stage Researchers (ESRs).